-Healthy Sumter is a health and wellness campaign that is a collaborative effort co-convened by Phoebe Sumter and the One Sumter Economic Development Foundation.
-With more than 25 organizations and counting, Healthy Sumter is a simple brand, aligned with the Sumter County brand, under which efforts of many non-profits and agencies can be organized to raise public awareness.
+As a result, the Healthy Sumter initiative was born.
+Healthy Sumter is a county-wide health and wellness campaign that is spearheaded by PSMC and One Sumter Economic Foundation.
+A simple brand, aligned with the Sumter County brand, under which the efforts of many non-profits and agencies can be organized to raise public awareness.